zhanghongce/VMCAI-2020-AE/README.md

-  1. As the virtual machine is equipped with a smaller RAM size (8GB), some experiments, which are for comparison purpose, may hit memory limit first and terminate due to out-of-memory instead of time-out.
+  1. As the virtual machine is equipped with a smaller RAM size (8GB), some experiments, which are for comparison purpose, may hit memory limit first and terminate due to out-of-memory error instead of time-out.

-  2. For faster evaluation, we set a smaller time-out limit (2 hours in maximum per run) We originally use 10 hours as the time-limit.
+  2. For avoid the long evaluation time, we set a smaller time-out limit (2 hours in maximum for each run).
+We originally use 10 hours as the time-limit.

-  3. We shipped our artifact with a release version of Z3 (version 4.8.5), which seems to differ from the latest Github version (Hash: 224cc8f) in the invariants it generates.
-This causes the numbers of CEGAR iteration for method `PdrChc` slightly differs from those reported in the paper.
+  3. The functional equivalence checking procedure may not always generate the same model (counterexample) on the same failing property and therefore the number of CEGAR iterations could be slightly different.

-  4. Due to license issue, the instruction-level functional equivalence checking part of Gaussin-blur accelerator that uses Cadence JasperGold could not be packed into this artifact.
+  4. Instruction-level functional equivalence checking procedure of Gaussin-blur accelerator uses Cadence JasperGold.
+Due to license issue, Cadence JasperGold could not be packed into this artifact.
-     Instead, we save the invariant synthesis problems in each CEGAR iteration and only reproduce the invariant synthesis results for Gaussin-blur accelerator.
+     Instead, we save the invariant synthesis problems in each CEGAR iteration and only reproduce the invariant synthesis results for Gaussin-blur accelerator in this artifact.

-The above changes shall not affact the overall results that Grain with its SyGuS-based method complements existing PDR-based and SyGuS-based method for environment invariant synthesis problem in modular hardware verification.
+The above changes shall not affact the overall results that Grain with its SyGuS-based method complements existing PDR-based and SyGuS-based method in the environment invariant synthesis problem for modular hardware verification.